 - 3. Country Profile (individual assignment) Use template at eLearning website home page.
-For guidance, refer to applicable chapters, e.g., Political Economy, FDI, Regional Economic Integration, etc. Countries eligible for selection are from the following regions: - -bordering on the south of the Mediterranean Sea from Morocco east to Egypt, plus Turkey - -in South Asia either Pakistan or India - -in SE Asia one of the ASEAN countries - -in Sub-Saharan Africa (excluding Somalia and any country ranked by the World Bank #174-183), or - -in South America.
+For guidance, refer to applicable chapters, e.g., Political Economy, FDI, Regional Economic Integration, etc. Countries eligible for selection are from the following regions: - -bordering on the south of the Mediterranean Sea from Morocco east to Egypt, plus Turkey - -in South Asia either Pakistan or India - -in SE Asia one of the ASEAN countries

+-in Sub-Saharan Africa (excluding CAR, Somalia, Sudan and South Sudan), or -in South America.